 First, here’s some helpful advice from a reader who is six months past her breakup:

-“It gets better, you get over it and it’ll be okay,” says Franny on How to Break Your Addiction to a Toxic Relationship.
+“It gets better, you get over it and it’ll be okay,” says Franny on When You Miss Him Like Crazy.
 “After six months, I feel so much stronger and clearer than I did just two months ago.
 The first two months after the breakup were the hardest.
 It was overwhelming.
 There were days where I couldn’t do much of anything except wallow in the pain.
 I felt so rejected and lost, but, I did a lot of journaling.
 I talked to a friend, I talked to you on this blog, and I used the Mend app on my iPhone.
 All of that has helped me slowly accept the breakup and move on.”

 This birthday may be hard because of your breakup, but take heart.
 Hold on, and the day will pass.
 Next year — though it seems far away — will be a whole different celebration!